What’s a good GPA MCAT combo for acceptance to medical school?

-3.5/29 is competitive somewhere!
+3.5/507 is competitive somewhere!

-parameters and pointers for where your GPA/MCAT numbers should be, from my own personal perspective.
-But in my opinion it’s a mistake giving two little numbers too much power over your psyche!
+Despite the advice below, in my opinion it’s a mistake giving two little numbers too much power over your psyche!
 Obviously you need good-looking numbers to seduce adcom committees into inviting you to “the dance,” but I’ve seen some pretty well-endowed students (numbers-wise) smacked down with rejection, while others with badly pocked scores somehow squeaked through.
 Since this game of predictions is not an exact science, I’ll throw out every bit of wisdom I can….and then recommend that you take it with a grain of salt.

 MD vs. DO

-What about 3.6 GPA?
+What about a 3.6 GPA?

-Let’s just say in most cases, a 3.6 won’t keep you out of any school.
-And yes, I mean Ivy League contenders.
-But that 3.6 GPA needs to be paired with a good MCAT number, great extracurriculars (EC) and a stellar personal statement, as well as letters of recommendation that are so good they’ll shine.
-In my opinion, great ECs will give you more of an advantage than another couple of GPA points.
+Let’s just say in most cases, a 3.6 GPA won’t keep you out of any school.
+(And yes, I mean Ivy League contenders.)
+But that 3.6 GPA needs to be paired with a good MCAT score, great extracurriculars (EC) and a stellar personal statement, as well as letters of recommendation that are so good they’ll shine.
+In my opinion, great ECs will give you more props than another couple of GPA points.
 If you’re at 3.6 or 3.7, be happy and build on your ECs.
-If you’re at 3.5, it could be a negative factor, depending on where you apply.
+On the other hand, if you’re at 3.5, it could be a negative factor, depending on where you apply.
 This assumes that your sGPA is also at 3.5—or higher!

-A balanced MCAT
+A balanced MCAT sections

 Mistakes to avoid